 Texas is at it again.
-According to recruiting rankings compiled by 247Sports, seven of America’s 25 highest-rated high school football players in the Class of 2022 hailed from the “Lone Star State” as of August 2020.
+According to recruiting rankings compiled by 247Sports, six of America’s 25 highest-rated high school football players in the Class of 2022 hailed from the “Lone Star State” as of November 2020.
 That included the No. 1 overall prospect, Southlake Carroll quarterback Quinn Ewers.
 (His mullet ranked second.)

 Not far down that list is Del Valle wide receiver Caleb Burton.
 Playing just 20 minutes outside of downtown Austin, Texas, there is no shortage of scouts who can find Burton.
 Under the tutelage of his father and head coach Charles Burton, the Del Valle Cardinals face state championship contenders like Lake Travis and Westlake every season.
 Yet, Caleb Burton wasn’t on anyone’s radar until his freshman year.

 That’s because the 6-foot wideout didn’t play competitively until middle school, then transitioned to wide receiver upon arriving at Del Valle High School’s varsity team.

 “When I had no offers, I was looking at all the other kids that had offers.
 I just knew I really wanted that,” Burton told KVUE in May 2020.

 Well, almost 40 scholarship offers later, it’s safe to say Burton earned his pick of the litter.

 5-Star WR Caleb Burton Recruiting

 Ranked as the No. 1 wide receiver prospect in America and 15th-overall recruit, per the 247Sports Composite player rankings, five-star wide receiver Caleb Burton III boasted at least 37 scholarship offers heading into his junior season.
 As you’d expect, his offer list is a who’s who of college football royalty.